-I started this post with the lovely idea of showing you a few of the recycled items that I’ve repurposed in my back garden – junk pile gardening I thought we could call it.
-Now that was about three months ago now and my lovely idea went pear shaped when I realised the extent of the diabolical mess going on in my back yard.
+I started this post with the idea of showing you a few of the recycled items I’ve repurposed in my back garden – junk pile gardening I thought we could call it.
+That was about three months ago now and my idea went pear shaped when I realised the extent of the mess going on in my back yard.
 There was no editing it out, there was no disguising it and then the need to keep things real around here got the better of me.

 So here’s what I might have shown you had I stuck to the plan

 Spot the difference?

 Now if you have a garden you’ll know one thing – if you turn your back on it for five minutes it gets away on you and any longer than that it goes completely mad.
 Weeds take over, things fall apart, the rabbits dig holes, the dogs chew stuff up and in the blink of an eye the grass is suddenly up to your knees and the bush growing against the back fence has taken over a third of the yard.

 Its not the first time its got away on me.

 I can’t tell you how many times I’ve walked out, looked around and asked myself

 - How in heck did it get so bad so quickly?

 - Who on earth lets there garden get in such a state?
 I do apparently.
 Me along with one husband, two kids, three chooks, a couple of dogs, two rabbits, a guinea pig, a lizard and a pumpkin plant thats hell bent on growing under the fence from my neighbours yard and taking over mine.

 - And thirdly how for the love will I ever ever pull it straight again.
 And do I have the energy?
 There’s no team of gardeners waiting in the wings, there’s no week off work to throw myself at it, there’s no budget put aside.